ThomasDeb/TV2_interpolation/README.md

 ## Getting started

-- main.m solves the (g-BLASSO) regression problem for a fixed regularization parameter
+- gBLASSO_sol.m solves the (g-BLASSO) regression problem for a fixed regularization parameter
-- main_UI.m does so with a GUI that allows to user to vary the regularization parameter manually
+- user_interface.m does so with a GUI that allows to user to vary the regularization parameter manually
+- main_example.m gives an example of how these functions are applied

 ## Reference